Runnable/docs/databases-datastores/databases/_posts/2016-12-12-how-to-seed-your-database-from-a-dump-file.md

 ---
-title: How To Seed Your Database From a Dump File
+title: How To Seed Your Database from a Dump File
-short: Seeding From a Dump File
+short: Seeding from a Dump File
 category: database-datastore
 order: 4
 ---